 Sublimation is the use of heat to transfer design to the t-shirt so that the ink completely permeates becoming a part of it.
 Images and designs are printed on special paper and placed on the t-shirt before being heated to allow the ink to become part of the fabric.
 The garment will become beautiful, more breathable and pleasant to the touch as a result.
 The best thing is that the numerals, characters, and pictures will not peel, wear off, or wash away for a very long period of time!

 Sublimation printing is different from HTV transfer hence you might need some more and different tools.
 Here’s a list:

-For sublimation you require a special printer which can work with sublimation ink that is different and essential for the process.
+For sublimation, you require a special printer which can work with sublimation ink that is different and essential for the process.
 Your normal inkjet printer will not do the job.
 The Sawgrass SG500 and SG1000 sublimation printers are the most user-friendly and intuitive printers for beginners.
-These are powerful, versatile and economical that let you personalize a wide range of objects like mugs, coasters, plaques, T-shirts, mouse pads, and much more.

 A sublimation blank is a plain, blank surface on which sublimation printing can be carried out - your medium, you can say.
 You've received your printer package, your heat press and now you're ready to start personalizing.
-If you are sublimating on a T-shirt it should be noted that only items made of polyester or with a particular polyester coating can be sublimated.
+When sublimating on a T-shirt, it should be noted that only items made of polyester or with a particular polyester coating can be sublimated